New Zealand charges wrecked ship's owners over grounding

 Marine officials said high winds and seas have battered the wreck, causing more containers to fall into the sea and spreading oil still leaking from the ship.

-The ship spilt around 300 metric tons (330.69 tons) of thick, toxic fuel oil when it hit the reef, killing thousands of sea birds and polluting beaches up to 100 km (60 miles) from the reef.
+The ship spilt around 300 tonnes of thick, toxic fuel oil when it hit the reef, killing thousands of sea birds and polluting beaches up to 100 km (60 miles) from the reef.